awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    + To edit a stage, choose **Edit stage**\.
 You can add actions in serial and parallel with existing actions:

      You can also edit actions in this view by choosing the edit icon for those actions\.
 To delete an action, choose the delete icon on that action\.

-     To add AWS CodeBuild as a build action or test action to a stage, see [Use AWS CodePipeline with AWS CodeBuild to Test Code and Run Builds](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html) in *AWS CodeBuild User Guide*\.
    + To edit an action, choose the edit icon for that action, and then on **Edit action**, change the values\.
 Items marked with an asterisk \(**\***\) are required\.
-     + For an AWS CodeCommit repository name and branch, a message appears showing the Amazon CloudWatch Events rule to be created for this pipeline\.
-If you remove the AWS CodeCommit source, a message appears showing the Amazon CloudWatch Events rule to be deleted\.
+     + For a CodeCommit repository name and branch, a message appears showing the Amazon CloudWatch Events rule to be created for this pipeline\.
+If you remove the CodeCommit source, a message appears showing the Amazon CloudWatch Events rule to be deleted\.
      + For an Amazon S3 source bucket, a message appears showing the Amazon CloudWatch Events rule and AWS CloudTrail trail to be created for this pipeline\.
 If you remove the Amazon S3 source, a message appears showing the Amazon CloudWatch Events rule and AWS CloudTrail trail to be deleted\.
 If the AWS CloudTrail trail is in use by other pipelines, the trail is not removed and the data event is deleted\.
      + For a GitHub source, the following are added for the pipeline:
-       + AWS CodePipeline uses an OAuth token to create an authorized application that is managed by AWS CodePipeline\.
+       + CodePipeline uses an OAuth token to create an authorized application that is managed by CodePipeline\.
 **Note**
-In GitHub, there is a limit to the number of OAuth tokens you can use for an application, such as AWS CodePipeline\.
-If you exceed this limit, retry the connection to allow AWS CodePipeline to reconnect by reusing existing tokens\.
+In GitHub, there is a limit to the number of OAuth tokens you can use for an application, such as CodePipeline\.
+If you exceed this limit, retry the connection to allow CodePipeline to reconnect by reusing existing tokens\.
 For more information, see [To configure a pipeline to use a personal access token from GitHub](troubleshooting.md#troubleshooting-gs2)\.
-       + AWS CodePipeline creates a webhook in GitHub to detect source changes and then start your pipeline when a change occurs\.
-AWS CodePipeline creates the following along with the webhook:
+       + CodePipeline creates a webhook in GitHub to detect source changes and then start your pipeline when a change occurs\.
+CodePipeline creates the following along with the webhook:
          + A secret is randomly generated and used to authorize the connection to GitHub\.
-         + The webhook URL is generated using the public endpoint for the region\.
+         + The webhook URL is generated using the public endpoint for the Region\.
          + The webhook is registered with GitHub\.
 This subscribes the URL to receive repository events\.

      If you delete a GitHub source action, the webhook is deregistered and deleted for you\.